Milk River, Alberta: Attractions

 Writing-on-Stone Provincial Park, is one of the largest areas of protected prairie in the Alberta park system, and serves as both a nature preserve and protection for the largest concentration of rock art, created by Plains People.
 There are over 50 rock art sites, with thousands of figures, as well as numerous archeological sites.
 The park is located approximately 40 km east of Milk River.

 Government

 The town is governed by a town council composed of a mayor and four councillors.
 Municipal elections are held every four years.

 Infrastructure

 The town is connected to two highways: Highway 4, which heads south to Interstate 15 and north to Lethbridge, and Highway 501, which heads west to Cardston and east to Saskatchewan.
-Air service is provided by Milk River Airport and rail service is offered through Canadian Pacific Railway.
+Air service is provided by Milk River Airport and rail service is offered through Canadian Pacific Kansas City.

 Milk River Health Centre

 Health services are provided by the Milk River and District Health Centre.
 The hospital offers 24/7 emergency department services with on call laboratory and diagnostic imaging services.
 Between 2005 and 2008, the emergency department averaged 1,351 visits per year.
 The tertiary referral centre for the hospital is Chinook Regional Hospital in Lethbridge.